CybriaTech/CybriaGG/README.md

 </kbd>
 </p>

-## CybriaGG has been patched, Now.GG proxy detection has been enhanced & this project won't be maintained anymore.
+## CybriaGG Proxy Detection has been bypassed!
+We're back online

 🎮 CybriaGG is an unblocked site for users to access & play Roblox freely on Now.GG